 Internal limit of Working Hours

 The internal working time limit is the maximum number of hours of exceeding the normal weekly working time limit that still has to be made up within the applicable reference period.

 The internal limit of the working hours is 78 hours if the duration of the reference period, within which the normal weekly working hours must be observed on average, is less than one year.
 This internal limit is raised to 91 hours if the duration of the reference period, within which the normal weekly working hours must be observed on average, is one year.
 This increase to 91 hours only applies after the first 3 months of the reference period of a year.

 The internal limit is 143 hours regardless of the duration of the reference period within which the normal weekly working hours must be observed on average.
 This limit of 143 hours can be increased (but not reduced) by a collective labor agreement.
 Labor Code, 10 August 2001, Art.
 19.

 Overtime can be allowed when the regular work requires either indispensable preparatory or finishing tasks, urgent loading and unloading of merchandise, work with material that deteriorates very quickly, exceptional and unforeseen increase in work, etc.

-There is a general prohibition on night work, i.e., work between the hours of 8 p.m. and 6 a.m., but various exceptions exist to the general prohibition.
+Night work is considered as the hours worked between the hours of 8 p.m. and 6 a.m.
+There is a general prohibition on night work but various exceptions exist to this general prohibition.

 In principle, workers who engage in night work (between 8 pm and 6 am) are not entitled to a supplement to their wages/salary (bonus).
 Night work is paid in the same way as work carried out in the daytime.
 There are two exceptions to this principle: